InfiniteOracles/Groq_Js/README.md

-Groq_NodeJs is a powerful and feature-rich Node.js requester designed for seamless interaction with Groq.
+Groq_Js is a powerful and feature-rich Node.js requester designed for seamless interaction with Groq.
 This tool supports extensive configurations, making it easy to manage requests and handle responses efficiently.

 ## Overview

-Groq_NodeJs provides the following key features:
+Groq_Js provides the following key features:

 - **Multi-API Key Support**: Easily manage and switch between multiple API keys for different use cases.
 - **Model Selection**: Flexibly choose between different models to suit your specific needs.